nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-11-madeyes_castle.md

 > My linux username is my first name, and password uses best64

-Alright, it seems that one of the users that we enumerated can be used to log into the target machine.
+Hmmmmm, it seems that one of the users that we enumerated can be used to log into the target machine.

 If we look at the row that this special message belongs to, we see that it's actually in the second row of the table.
 If we look at the users that we enumerated, we see that **Harry Turner** is also in the second row: